asyncPranav/Obsidian/Unit 2 - Constitution.md

 ## 7. **Emergency Powers**

-- The President can declare three types of emergencies:
+- Provision take from Government of India Act 1935.
+- There are 3 types emergency powers of President Of India.
+It is in part XVIII of constitution

 |Emergency Type|Article No.|Description|
 |---|---|---|